Free Windows utility · Version 2.3.2

 SHA-256

-A note on Windows security: this independent release is not code-signed yet, so Microsoft Defender SmartScreen may ask you to confirm before running it.
+A note on Windows security: this independent release is locally signed for integrity testing, but it is not signed by a public certificate authority yet.
+Microsoft Defender SmartScreen may still ask you to confirm before running it.
 Verify the SHA-256 value above if you received the file from anywhere else.

 Good questions